-Nuclear power plants need communication systems that meet safety-grade standards, tackling challenges like radiation, EMI, and extreme conditions.
-Our solution integrates analog phones with an IP voice gateway and dual-link backup, ensuring reliable communication through core switches, dispatch consoles, and more.
+Nuclear power plants require safety-grade communication systems to handle radiation, EMI, and harsh conditions.
+Our solution combines analog phones, an IP voice gateway, and dual-link backup for reliable communication via core switches and dispatch consoles.

 Nuclear power plants require communication systems designed to meet "safety-grade" standards, facing complex environments such as radiation, electromagnetic interference, and extreme temperatures and humidity.
 Traditional systems face issues like insufficient anti-interference capabilities and low reliability of emergency links.
 This solution uses analog telephones combined with an IP voice gateway, as well as dual-link backup technology, integrating core switches, dispatch consoles, and other equipment to ensure reliable communication across all scenarios.